-A reality can be represented through cuts of dimension N since everything that these cuts "replace", everything that is located beyond the representation horizon, can be replaced by qualities and laws (interdependence relationships) that can be expressed in the subject's N+1 dimensional space, whose point of view is by definition "below" the cuts (i.e. in the extensional domain), with no practical possibility of highlighting contradictions.
+A reality can be represented through cuts of dimension N as long as everything that is located beyond the representation horizon, can be replaced by qualities and laws (interdependence relationships) that can be expressed in the subject's N+1 dimensional space, whose point of view is by definition "below" the cuts (i.e. in the extensional domain), with no practical possibility of contradictions.